“If you enjoy understanding “the why” behind an exercise and geeking out on human movement you’ll enjoy working with me.”

 If you’re just looking for a workout, I’m not the instructor for you.
 That said, if you connect with and apply what I teach, there’s a high probability that you will feel better, stronger, and move with more freedom and ease in your body than ever before!

-She is also a Nutritious Movement™ certified Restorative Exercise Specialist and CFST- Level 3 trained in Fascial Stretch Therapy™ (FST) through Ann and Chris Frederick’s Stretch to Win Institute.
+She’s also a Nutritious Movement™ certified Restorative Exercise Specialist, CFST- Level 3 trained in Fascial Stretch Therapy™ (FST) through Ann and Chris Frederick’s Stretch to Win Institute, and a fully credentialed Integral Master Coach™ through Integral Coaching® Canada.

-In November of 2017 Sydney became a fully credentialed Integral Master Coach™ through Integral Coaching® Canada .
-She is passionate about helping others develop and transform themselves in areas of their life that deeply matter to them.
+Sydney loves helping others develop and transform themselves in areas of their life that deeply matter to them.